 What Is a DUI Investigation?

 In Aurora, you will be arrested for DUI if you are driving with a blood-alcohol concentration (BAC) of 80mg of alcohol per 100 ml of blood.
 This may also include a combination of cannabis and other prescribed drugs.
+DUI is just one of the impaired driving offences that focus on drinking and driving.

 Law enforcement officers may stop your vehicle if they reasonably suspect you of impaired driving.
 They may request a preliminary breath or oral fluid sample to test for alcohol and drugs.
 Reasonable suspicion can be based on certain objective facts, such as: